MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-many-to-many-relationships.md

 * The values shown don't include a blank row that accounts for mismatched rows in the other table.
 Nor do the values account for rows where the column used in the relationship in the other table is null.
 * It isn't possible to use the `RELATED()` function, because more than one row could be related.
 * Using the `ALL()` function on a table doesn't remove filters that are applied to other, related tables by a many-to-many relationship.
-For example, in the preceding example, a measure that's defined as shown in the following script would not remove filters on columns in the related *CityData* table:
+In the preceding example, a measure that's defined as shown in the following script would not remove filters on columns in the related *CityData* table:

     ![Script example](media/desktop-many-to-many-relationships/many-to-many-relationships_13.png)